gilestrolab/snail_back_pack/protocols/heart_monitor.md

 ![circuit schematic](./img/circuit.png)

 Note that the **digital pin 13 is used instead of the 5v pin**.
-This way, we can turn the circuit on and off from the arduino.
+This way, we can turn the circuit on and off from the Arduino.

 Putting it together